PN1019/StockExchanges/README.md

 - Application of EDA
 - Remote(Web) Data Access Techniques
 - Dive into PlotlyJs
-- Understanding the Implementation of Financial Data Pipeline Process
+- Understanding the Implementation of Financial Data & ETL Pipeline Process
+- Understanding the Implementation of Docker Containerization
+- Understanding the WorkFlow Management Dynamics to programmatically author, schedule and monitor them via the built-in Apache AirFlow UI.